genome21/CDU/README.md

 ## Best Practices

-Before implementing CDU in your project, consider the following best practices:
+Our OpenSSF Best Practices can be found in the ["best-practices" repo](https://github.com/genome21/CDU/tree/main/best-practices).
+These guides cover key aspects to consider when implementing CDU in your project:

 - Always have a robust testing suite to catch potential issues introduced by dependency updates.
 - Set up notifications for your team to review the results of dependency updates and tests.